make a donation

 63rd Year (2019)

-We engaged with the public in the following ways: guided local bird walks, birding tours to other states and countries, presentations to student and adult groups, citizen science: bird counts and sea turtle hatchling rescue, volunteer events: beach clean-ups, invasive plant removal and sea turtle hatchling rescue and coastal dune restoration.
-Additional activities included: ‘Plants-for Birds’ projects and outreach, advocacy with local and regional government, injured bird and animal rescue and Tropical Fruit Tree planting.
+We engaged with the public in the following ways: guided local bird walks, birding tours to other states and countries, presentations to student and adult groups, citizen science: bird counts and sea turtle hatchling rescue, volunteer events: beach clean-ups, invasive plant removal, sea turtle hatchling rescue, and coastal dune restoration.
+Additional activities included: ‘Plants-for Birds’ projects and outreach, advocacy with local and regional government, injured bird and animal rescue, and Tropical Fruit Tree planting.

 62nd Year (2018)

-Zachary Lee becomes the youngest President at age 19 years old.
+Zachary Lee becomes the youngest President at the age of 19.

 61st Year (2017)